kondratyev-nv/training/README.md

 ### Given a string find out if symbols can be rearranged to a palindrom - [Python](python/src/can_rearrange_to_palindrom.py)

-Given a string find out if symbols can be rearranged to a palindrom
+Given a string find out if symbols can be rearranged to a palindrom.

 ### Find longest palindromic subsequence that can be obtained with specific transformations - [Java](java/src/main/java/ru/nk/training/LongestPalindromicSubsequenceWithTransformationFinder.java)